jeeb/avisynth/distrib/docs/english/source/avisynthdoc/changelist373.rst

 Bugfixes
 ~~~~~~~~
+- Fix: (#293) "Text" to throw proper error message if the specified font name (e.g. Arial) is not found among internal bitmap fonts.
+- Fix: (#293) "Subtitle" and "Text" filter to respect the explicitely given coorditanes for y=-1 or x=-1,
+  instead of applying vertical/horizontal center alignment.
 - Fix (#283): broken runtime functions Min/Max/MinMaxDifference when threshold is not 0 (returned -1).
 Regression in 3.7.2
 - Fix (#282): ConvertToRGB
   - do check for exact 8 or 16 bit input, because packed RGB formats exist only for 8 and 16 bits